Subchapter H. ADMINISTRATIVE PROCEDURES

 § 46.1121.
 Facility and operating plans.

-(1) The construction of a food facility.
+(1) The construction of a retail food facility.

 (b) Contents of the plans and specifications.
-The plans and specifications for a food facility shall include (as required by the Department or licensor based on the type of operation, type of food preparation and foods prepared) the following information to demonstrate conformance with this chapter:
+The plans and specifications for a retail food facility shall include (as required by the Department or licensor based on the type of operation, type of food preparation and foods prepared) the following information to demonstrate conformance with this chapter:

 (2) Anticipated volume of food to be stored, prepared and sold or served.